LincaMarius/ISAP-1_Instruction_Set/README.md

 ![ Figure 6 ](/Pictures/Figure6.png)

-We can summarize the value of the control signals over time shown in these diagrams in the following tables:
+We can summarize the value of the control signals over time presented in this diagram in the following table:

 ![ Table 4 ](/Tables/Table4.png)